No matter how strong your plant production is, there’s always room to grow with indoor grows.

 Try a High-Yield Strain

 There is an extent to which your yields are out of your hands.
 You can always take steps to maximize production, but “maximize” means different things for different strains.
 If you’ve tried everything and still feel like you’ve hit a plateau, it’s possible that it’s not you; it’s genetics.
-It never hurts to explore new options, so consider testing a different, high-yield strain and see how it suits you.
+It never hurts to explore new options, so consider testing a different, high-yield strain and see how it suits you with indoor grows.

 There is definitely a science to getting higher yields.
 But that’s sort of the fun of it.
 The more techniques you test, the more you learn about your plants.
 That education in and of itself will lead you to higher yields in the long run.
 So don’t be afraid to try something new.
 If it isn’t working, your plants will let you know.